AditHash/ollama-api/README.md

     ```bash
     curl -X POST http://127.0.0.1:5000/image-chat \
         -F "image_input=@/path/to/image.jpg" \
-        -F "user_input=What is the dollar based gross retention rate?"
+        -F "user_input=What is the animal shown in image?"
     ```